saagarjha/El-Capitan-Theme/README.md

 # El Capitan Theme

+This is a dark version of the El Capitan theme created by [Ricci Adams](https://github.com/iccir).

+This README needs to be updated big time to reflect that.
+Most of the following is the same README from the original theme.

+At the moment this theme is not 100% functional.
+I hope for it to be that way early next week!
+However - it does, for the most part, work well on retina displays.

+---

 OS X Yosemite inspired light theme for Sublime Text 3.

 Based on Soda Theme by Ian Hill ([http://buymeasoda.com/](http://buymeasoda.com/))